Wilson Garrard

 Wilson Roziere Garrard (14 June 1899 – 2 June 1956) was a New Zealand cricketer who played first-class cricket for Auckland from 1919 to 1925 and represented New Zealand in the days before New Zealand played Test cricket.

 Cricket career

 Wilson Garrard made his first-class debut as Auckland's wicket-keeper in 1918–19.
 For the next six seasons he and Richard Rowntree shared the wicket-keeping position for Auckland, as well as both playing for New Zealand.

 He made his highest score of 44 for Auckland against Wellington in 1924–25.
 Rowntree was unavailable for New Zealand's two matches against the touring Victorians later that season, and Garrard was selected for the second match, replacing James Condliffe.
 It was his last first-class match.

-Although Garrard usually played as a wicket-keeper, in a senior match for the University club in Auckland in March 1919 he bowled an over with his left arm, another with his natural right arm, then a third with his left, taking a wicket in each over, for 13 runs.
+Although Garrard was primarily a wicket-keeper, during a senior match for the University club in Auckland in March 1919, he bowled three overs—alternating between left and right arm deliveries.
+He bowled the first over with his left arm, the second with his right (his natural arm), and the third again with his left, taking a wicket in each over and conceding a total of 13 runs.